department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 **You may qualify for education benefits if you’re the child or spouse of a Veteran** and one of the below descriptions is true of the Veteran.

 **One of these must be true:**
-- The Servicemember is permanently and totally disabled due to a service-connected disability, **or**
+- The Veteran is permanently and totally disabled due to a service-connected disability, **or**
--	The Servicemember died while on active duty or as a result of a service-connected disability
+-	The Veteran died while on active duty or as a result of a service-connected disability

 If you’re a dependent who doesn’t meet the above criteria, you may still qualify for education benefits if the Veteran or Servicemember transferred some or all of their Post-9/11 GI Bill entitlement to you while they were on active duty. <br>
 [Learn about transferred benefits](/education/gi-bill/transfer/).